-Check out your neighborhood, noting those who seem to have kids (toys out front, loud screams from the backyard, and parents frantically trying to get small people into a van along with sports equipment), those who are elderly, those who seem to be always in the garden, or even those who only seem to come out at night (although they're more difficult to meet, unless you are also a night owl).
+Check out your neighborhood.
+Note those who seem to have kids, (toys out front, loud screams from the backyard, and parents frantically trying to get small people into a van along with sports equipment.)
+Those who are elderly, those who seem to be always in the garden, or even those who only seem to come out at night.
+(Although they're more difficult to meet unless you are also a night owl).

 If you can find some common interest - you both have kids, your mother is elderly, or a friend talks about her garden a lot even if you don't possess a green thumb - this will make it much easier to approach the person.

-The key in careful observation is to not to be obvious about it nor act stalker-ish.
+The key to careful observation is to not to be obvious about it nor act stalker-ish.
 Some people may feel a little strange if you seem to know too much about them.